 - a supporting academic reference (preferably from your subject/professional tutor on the Teach First PGCE programme);

-- personal statement, which should outline why you have chosen to apply for this programme and your educational and professional background.
+- a personal statement, which should outline your educational and professional background and why you have chosen to apply for this programme.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: